janmonschke/aweekinthewoods/content/blog/scotland/isle-of-arran-coastal-way/index.md

 The view did get even more spectacular when we turned into the next valley that would bring us to **Catacol**.
 The mild downwards slope allowed us to see all the way to the shore.
 At the same time, all clouds disappeared and the strong midday sun came out, making the landscape even more enjoyable.
 Luckily we came prepared with hats and sunscreen.

-The descend into Catacol was very pleasant and we were hiking along a smaller river for most of the time.
+The descent into Catacol was very pleasant and we were hiking along a smaller river for most of the time.
 A couple of bigger slabs in the water formed a waterfall and the lush and soft meadow righ next to it was the perfect place to rest.
 A great opportunity to refill water and to soak in the sun.

 ![Plants at the shore in Catacol](./images/03-catacol-plants.jpg)
 <span class="image-caption">Plants at the shore in Catacol.</span>